No matter how well equipment has been designed, manufactured, installed and commissioned, the possibility for failure cannot be ignored.

 The best way to guarantee that your systems will pass an investigative inspection is to hire a service provider that has is third-party certified to SDI 19 and SDI 05 as a competent installer and servicer of active fire and smoke control systems.
 Colt was the UK’s first company to receive both of these accreditations.

-As part of the Grenfell enquiry and Dame Judith Hackitt’s report, these regulations are in the process of changing, with Colt being right at the forefront of understanding what the implications are for building owners and managers.
+Fire safety regulations are in the process of changing, with Colt being right at the forefront of understanding what the implications are for building owners and managers.
 In the proposed changes to the building regulations, there are two new roles connected with building safety.
 One is of the dutyholder, who takes responsibility for the design and construction of the systems that will make the building safe.
 The other is the accountable person, who is responsible for ensuring that systems are maintained properly.

 Colt was the first UK company to be certified to both IFC SDI 19 and SDI 05, demonstrating not only our competency in fire strategy, scheme design and installation, but also our high standards of servicing.